netxms/netxms-doc/admin/appendix.rst

     - 3
     - No
   * - ReceiveForwardedEvents
-    - Enable (1) or disable (0) reception of events forwarded by another |product_name| server.
+    - Enable/disable reception of events forwarded by another |product_name| server.
 Please note that for external event reception ISC listener should be enabled as well.
     - 0
     - No
-  * - ResolveDNSToIPOnStatusPoll
+  * - ReportingServerHostname
-    -
+    - The hostname of the reporting server.
-    -
+    - localhost
-    -
+    - Yes
-  * - ResolveNodeNames
+  * - ReportingServerPort
-    -
+    - The port of the reporting server.
-    - 1
+    - 4710
-    - No
+    - Yes
   * - RoutingTableUpdateInterval
     - Interval in seconds between reading routing table from node.
     - 300
     - Yes
-  * - RunNetworkDiscovery
+  * - Scheduler.TaskRetentionTime
-    - Enable (1) or disable (0) automatic network discovery process.
-      ***This setting is change by Network Discovery GUI***
+    - Period (in seconds) after which non-recurring scheduled tasks (e.g. Maintenance enter / Maintenance leave) are deleted.
-    - 0
+    - 86400
-    - Yes
+    - No
-  * - ServerID
+  * - ServerColor
+    - Identification color for this server.
+Used in status bar of management console.
     -
+    - No

+  * - ServerCommandOutputTimeout
     -
+    - 60
+    - No

+  * - ServerName
+    - Name of this server.
+Displayed in status bar of management console.
     -
-  * - Scheduler.TaskRetentionTime (in seconds)
-    - Period after which non-recurring scheduled tasks (e.g. Maintenance enter / Maintenance leave) are deleted.
-    - 86400
-    -
+    - No
-  * - SMTPFromAddr
+  * - SMTP.FromAddr
-    - An address used for sending mail from.
+    - The address used for sending mail from.
     - netxms@localhost
     - No
-  * - SMTPFromName
+  * - SMTP.FromName
-    - A name used for sending mail.
+    - The name used as the sender.
-    - |product_name| Server
+    - NetXMS Server
     - No
+  * - SMTP.LocalHostName
+    - Local host name used in HELO command.
+If empty then fully qualified name of local system will be used.
+    -
+    - No
-  * - SMTPPort
+  * - SMTP.Port
     - TCP port for SMTP server.
     - 25
     - No
-  * - SMTPRetryCount
+  * - SMTP.RetryCount
     - Number of retries for sending mail.
     - 1
     - No
-  * - SMTPServer
+  * - SMTP.Server
     - An SMTP server used for sending mail.
     - localhost
     - No
+  * - SNMP.Discovery.SeparateProbeRequests
+    - Use separate SNMP request for each test OID.
+    - 0
+    - No
-  * - SNMPRequestTimeout
+  * - SNMP.RequestTimeout
     - Timeout in milliseconds for SNMP requests sent by |product_name| server.
-    - 2000
+    - 1500
     - Yes
-  * - SNMPTrapLogRetentionTime
-    -
-    -
-    -
-  * - SNMPTrapPort
+  * - SNMP.TrapLogRetentionTime
-    -
+    - The time how long SNMP trap logs are retained.
-    -
+    - 90
-    -
+    - No
-  * - SlmPollingInterval
+  * - SNMP.TrapPort
-    - Interval in seconds between business service polls.
+    - Port used for SNMP traps.
-    - 60
+    - 162
     - Yes
   * - StatusCalculationAlgorithm
+    - Default alghorithm for calculation object status from it's DCIs, alarms and child objects.
+Possible values are:
-    -
+        - 1 - Most critical
+        - 2 - Single threshold.
+Threshold value is defined by StatusSingleThreshold parameter.
+        - 3 - Multiple thresholds.
+Threshold values are defined by StatusThresholds parameter.
-    - 1
+    - 1 - Most critical
     - Yes
   * - StatusPollingInterval
     - Interval in seconds between status polls.
     - 60
     - Yes
   * - StatusPropagationAlgorithm
-    - Algorithm for status propagation (how object's status affects its child object statuses).
+    - Default algorithm for status propagation (how object's status is affected by it's child object statuses).
 Possible values are:
-        - 0 - Default
         - 1 - Unchanged
-        - 2 - Fixed
+        - 2 - Fixed.
+Status value is defined by FixedStatusValue parameter.
-        - 3 - Relative
+        - 3 - Relative with offset.
+Offset value is defined by StatusShift parameter.
-        - 4 - Translated
+        - 4 - Translated.
+Status translation is defined by StatusTranslation parameter.
-    - 1
+    - 1 - Unchanged
     - Yes
   * - StatusShift
-    -
+    - Status shift value for **Relative** propagation algorithm.
     - 0
     - Yes
   * - StatusSingleThreshold
-    -
+    - Threshold value (in %) for **Single threshold** status calculation algorithm.
     - 75
     - Yes
   * - StatusThresholds
-    -
+    - Threshold values for **Multiple thresholds** status calculation algorithm.
+Every byte (from left to right) of this hex number express threshold values for warning, minor, major and critical statuses.
-    - 503C2814
+    - 503C2814 (80%, 60%, 40%, 20%)
     - Yes
   * - StatusTranslation
+    - Values for **Translated** status propagation algorithm.
+Every byte (form left to right) of this hex number defines status translation for Warning, Minor, Major and Critical statuses.
+Status values are:
+        - 1 - Warning
+        - 2 - Minor
+        - 3 - Major
-    -
+        - 4 - Critical
     - 01020304
     - Yes
   * - StrictAlarmStatusFlow
-    - This parameter describes if alarm status flow should be strict(alarm can be terminated only after it was resolved).
+    - This parameter describes if alarm status flow should be strict (alarm can be terminated only after it was resolved).
     - 0
     - No
   * - SyncInterval
     - Interval in seconds between writing object changes to the database.
     - 60
     - Yes
-  * - SyncNodeNamesWithDNS
+  * - SyslogIgnoreMessageTimestamp
-    - Enable (1) or disable (0) synchronization of node names with DNS on each configuration poll.
+    - Ignore timestamp received in syslog messages and always use server time.
     - 0
     - No
   * - SyslogListenPort